What is Field Study?

 Students interested in international field study opportunities work with their faculty committees and the global education office (GEO) to devise the international experience most applicable to the student's concentration.
 This may mean enrollment in an overseas university or with a study-abroad program provider.
 It might also take the form of a self-designed semester of field research.
 After identifying the option that best meets their individual goals, students will need to visit CASA to discuss their field study plans and go through the process of filing for field study.
 For more information on the application process and deadlines, visit Applying for Field Study.

 - Programs by field of study: a sample of programs by area of interest

-- Programs by location (link to map): See where other students are going and what they are doing
+- Programs by location: See where other students are going and what they are doing

 - Searchable study abroad databases